fhagelskjaer/frederikhagel/README.md

 My main interests are computer vision and deep learning.
 I work with both 2D and point cloud data, and my main interest is pose estimation.
 However, I also work with many other data processing methods.

 I am currently looking for different ways to process very large point cloud data using neural networks.
-I you have any interesting ideas just contact me.
+I you have any interesting ideas just contact me at:

+frhag _AT_ mmmi _DOT_ sdu _DOT_ dk

 <!---